Skip to Content

 9. Lavender (Lavandula)

 Use it indoors in pretty sachets to repel any indoor insects.
 It takes a while for them to fully get established, but the lavender plant will make flowers within the first year.
-It may be worth planting your lavender in pots but you could also plant them directly into the ground.
+It may be worth planting your lavender in pots, but you could also plant it directly into the ground.
 We have a great guide on how to grow lavender here.

 10. Rosemary (Salvia rosmarinus)